Defensible claim

 |---|---|---|

-| Map | Map the physical workflow: crop needs, weather pressure, equipment state, sensor quality, resource use, operating goals, and failure modes. | The work starts by understanding the real system, not by dropping an agent into a vague process. |
+| Map Expertise | Map the physical workflow: crop needs, weather pressure, equipment state, sensor quality, resource use, operating goals, and failure modes. | The work starts by understanding the real system and its human operating context, not by dropping a model into a vague process. |

-| Define Controls | Define what the AI agent may write, which controls inspect the write path, and which actions remain outside model authority. | AI authority is intentionally narrow before implementation expands. |
+| Architect the Loop | Define what the AI planning system may write, which controls inspect the write path, what people review, and which actions remain outside AI authority. | AI authority is intentionally narrow while feedback, evals, and outcome records develop. |

-| Build | Build a controlled planning path that can write tactical intent or acknowledge no change, with required IDs, accepted fields, and readbacks. | The implementation is an operating system with checks, not a demo script. |
+| Build the Workflow | Build a controlled planning path that can write tactical intent or acknowledge no change, with required IDs, accepted fields, and readbacks. | The implementation is a learning system with checks, not a demo script. |

-| Verify | Verify with telemetry, delivery status, compliance, stress hours, water, energy, scorecards, and visible caveats. | The question is not whether AI sounds plausible; it is whether the record supports the next operating decision. |
+| Measure Outcomes | Measure with telemetry, delivery status, compliance, stress hours, water, energy, scorecards, lessons, and visible caveats. | The question is not whether AI sounds plausible; it is whether the record supports the next learning decision. |

-| Operate | Operate through plans, no-change acknowledgements, lessons, known limits, dashboards, and periodic review. | The loop improves only when evidence supports tuning, holding, stopping, or expanding. |
+| Compound Learning | Compound learning through plans, no-change acknowledgements, lessons, known limits, dashboards, and periodic review. | The system improves only when evidence supports tuning, holding, stopping, or expanding. |

 Authority separation